 UGI Utilities is subject to a COA with the PADEP to address the remediation of specified former MGP sites in Pennsylvania which is scheduled to terminate at the end of 2031.
 In accordance with the COA, UGI Utilities is required to either obtain a certain number of points per calendar year based on defined eligible environmental investigatory and/or remedial activities at the MGPs, or make expenditures for such activities in an amount equal to an annual environmental minimum expenditure threshold.
 The annual minimum expenditure threshold of the COA is \$5.
-At March 31, 2023, September 30, 2022 and March 31, 2022, our aggregate estimated accrued liabilities for environmental investigation and remediation costs related to the current COA and the predecessor agreements totaled \$52, \$53 and \$49, respectively.
+At June 30, 2023, September 30, 2022 and June 30, 2022, our aggregate estimated accrued liabilities for environmental investigation and remediation costs related to the COA totaled \$52, \$53 and \$51, respectively.